 By 8:30pm, I’d shouted across to Mike that Tilly and I were now officially snuggled up and might well fall asleep.
 Which we did.

-By now, it was midnight.
+Mike and I started chatting spooky stuff again and before we realised it, it was midnight.
 We ventured out for a little wander and discovered that the fog had actually lifted, leaving wonderful views of lights in the distance.